PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws_oracle_port/README.md

 # Use Case: PacketFabric Cloud Router with AWS, Oracle and a PacketFabric Port

-This use case builds a PacketFabric Cloud Router between AWS, Oraclr and a PacketFabric Port.
+This use case builds a PacketFabric Cloud Router between AWS, Oracle and a PacketFabric Port.
 Terraform providers used: PacketFabric, AWS and Oracle.
 This example uses AWS Transit VIF & Gateway.

 ![Deployment Diagram](./images/diagram_cloud_router_aws_oracle_port.png)